Operads, modules over walled Brauer categories, and Koszul complexes: From operads to complexes of -modules

 \section{From operads to complexes of $\spmon$-modules}

 The purpose of this section is to use the mixed tensor functors to analyse the Koszul complex associated to the $\dwbtw$-module of Theorem \ref{thm:ltfb}, using the general procedure proposed in Section \ref{sect:schur_koszul}.
-Namely, as in Section \ref{subsect:opd_koszul_complexes}, we have the morphism between Koszul complexes of $\kk\uwb$-modules
+Namely, for $\opd $ in $\nuopds$, we have the morphism between Koszul complexes of $\kk\uwb$-modules

 On applying the functor $T^{\bullet , \bullet} \otimes _{\kk \uwb} -$ (as in Section \ref{sect:mixed_tensors}) we obtain the morphism of complexes

 in $\f(\spmon)$, where the complexes in the bottom row are equipped with the differential induced by that of $\kzcx$.
 We explain the relationship of this with the work of Dotsenko \cite{MR4945404}.